ExpressionEngine/ExpressionEngine-User-Guide/source/templates/comments.rst

 tags, variables, plugins, and even PHP in templates for future reference while keeping users from ever seeing those notes.

-**Note:** ExpressionEngine comments must be stored directly in the template.
+.. note:: ExpressionEngine comments must be stored directly in the
+	template.
 When stored in any type of variable, the comments will be rendered directly to the screen.

 The syntax for commenting your template code is fairly similar to HTML comments, just intead of the greater than and lesser than symbols, you